OD1992/Ousmane-defense-symposium/README.md

 <div align="center">
   <h1><span style="color:#8db600">Mathematical and Statistical Modelling of Infectious Diseases: COVID-19 and Malaria.</span></h1>
-  <h2>Mini-symposium and PhD defense of Ousmane Diao</h2>
+  <h2>Mini-symposium on the occasion of the private PhD defense of Ousmane Diao</h2>
   <br>June 29 and 30, 2023
-  <br>Auditorium A.002, Department of Mathematical Engineering (INMA), UCLouvain, Louvain-la-Neuve
+  <br>Auditorium A.002, Euler building, UCLouvain, Louvain-la-Neuve
 </div>

 ---